GBRic/github-pages-with-jekyll/index.md

  Gordon Richard

 ## Personal Information
-My name is Gordon and I am a Swiss-Australian dual citizen.
-After earning a sales diploma in Switzerland, I did work relating to musical instruments.
-I would play analog and digital synthesizers and the bass guitar at live venues and in studios.
+Hi, my name is Gordon and I am a Swiss-Australian dual citizen.
+After earning a sales diploma in Switzerland, I worked selling musical instruments.
+I would play analog and digital synthesizers and the bass guitar at live venues and do recordings in studios.
 I then met my wife when I came to live in Australia.
 I am a learner of Mandarin and am fluent in German and English.

 ## Interest in IT
 My father is a programmer.
 At a young age, he would introduce me to games and screensavers.
-As the years went by, I encountered computers in more places outside my home as they began to become common in the households of many.
+As the years went by, I encountered computers in more places outside my home as they began to become common in the households of many people.
 One memory I have is that of a friend's older brother booting up Linux, then explaining to us what the kernel was doing.
 I never forgot the excitement in his voice, even though I remained clueless as to what his explanations meant.
 As I grew older, I wanted to know what was going on under the hood of a computer and within its software.
 My work career however progressed in a different direction.
 Today, I am still as intrigued by computers as ever and I enjoy using them to do work, study and create arts.

 Based on the reviews of former and current students and the university's ranking, I decided to gain entry into the course via OUA (Open Universities Australia).
 I am living the expatriate lifestyle currently in Taiwan.
 The Bachelor of Information Technologies pathway through RMIT fits my way of living.
 It enables me to conduct my studies the way it suits me, which in my case means that I can spend more time with loved ones.